Relationship Between Crisis and Special Education

 There appears to be a mutually inclusive relationship between crisis situations and special education because of the attention given to persons who encounter disruption, disaster, and death-related incidents.
 Students experiencing crises cannot be reached by traditional educational programs;their programs must be modified and adapted to help them maximize their full potential.
 These students are usually atypical in nature; that is, they do not generally fit the stereotypical student mold.
 Logically, this makes them;exceptional learners who need supplementary and additional education different from what is normally expected in the regular classroom.
 The adaptation and modification of programs usually become key operational variables for students who encounter out-of-the-normal experiences.

 To meet the unique needs of each student, the processes of identification, assessment, placement and instruction in the least restrictive environment include provisions for parental consent, procedural safeguards, confidentiality of information, and the development of individualized education plans.
-Based on the individualization embedded in special education, the uniqueness of each person and the effect of each crisis situation calls for rethinking traditional crisis-intervention strategies and professional-preparation programs.

 In some cases, a disruptive situation can be caused by disaster or death.
 In others, disaster can lead to disruption or death.
 Or death can have disruptive effects on students, teachers, and families.
 For instance, the death of a pet can have far-reaching disruptive effects on a student's concentration, attention span, and academic performance.
 This situation, as simple as it seems, can be problematic to a poorly prepared general or special educator who is quick to prejudge or label his or her student.